Blendify/blender-manual/blender_docs/manual/compositing/types/color/z_combine.rst

    Mix and Match Images.

-The Z-Combine can be used to merge two images as well, using the Z-values put out by two render layers.
+The Z-Combine can be used to merge two images as well, using the Z values put out by two render layers.
-Using the Z-values from the sphere and cube scenes above, but threading different images, yields the example to the right.
+Using the Z values from the sphere and cube scenes above, but threading different images, yields the example to the right.

 .. figure:: /images/compositing_types_color_z-combine_example-3.png